Thursday, August 13, 2009

 King's(London)

-from a largely public / independent school background (Private school for American readers).
+(The final four here are debatable, Bristol is a good university in a city that offers a good night out and it's students much like the five preceding universities come from a largely public / independent school background (Private school for American readers).
 It's strength in the arts also secure its place on this list.
 LSE is a bit of a curiosity.
 While prestige-wise it is undoubtedly second only to Oxbridge, it's students are an odd mix to say the least.
 The extremely international intake is likely to appeal to certain people, but not everyone, hence why it has slipped so many places.
 Next is Imperial, again like LSE probably a top 5 university and well known, however it's concentration on sciences and an 80-20 guy to girl ratio can be off putting to say the least.
 Finally King's while it is not as strong academically as the others on the list it has one of the finest Classics departments in the country, an excellent law department, and it isn't UCL.
 Finally honourable mentions to SOAS and the RAC both are narrow in their focus but in SOAS' case are excellent academically or in RAC's case have great parties and an eclectic intake.

 Questions, comments, raging disagreement?